-Get a cabana
+5. Splurge on a cabana

-Do the stingray encounter
+6. Do the stingray encounter

-The cost is $20 per person and anyone under age 13 must be accompanied by a paid adult.
-If you’re interested in booking the stingray encounter, go to the Ke-Re Reef Feeder booth, and book a time early.
-You’ll pay for your experience, get your time slot, and given instructions on when to report back.
-If you’re late, you’ll be charged a $10 per person rebooking fee.
+The cost is $20 per person and anyone under the age of 13 must be accompanied by a paid adult.
+If you’re interested in booking the stingray encounter, go to the KeRe Reef Feeder booth, and book a time early.
+You can also book online in advance of your visit.

 When you report in, you’ll be given safety instructions and SeaWorld educators will escort you into the water with the stingrays.
 The cownose stingrays are super inquisitive and you’re allowed to touch them and feed them.
-You have to do a shuffle thing with your feet to avoid hurting the stingrays…there’s a portion of the water that’s very shallow and if you dare you can move into the deeper water with them.
+You have to do a shuffle thing with your feet to avoid hurting the stingray – there’s a portion of the water that’s very shallow and if you dare you can move into the deeper water with them.
 It was the weirdest, coolest thing ever.

-Get the cashless wristband
+7. Get the cashless wristband

 The cashless wristband is free and saves you from running to get your wallet out of your locker every time you want to buy something.
 You can give your credit card or apply cash towards your park purchases – whatever works.
 This allows you to buy food, souvenirs, and anything else available for purchase in Aquatica and not worry about where to store your cash or your debit card in your bathing suit.